lenelise/stavanger_parkinglots/README.md

 I decided to explore them further because they had some qualities I found appealing:

-:hatching_chick: the data seems to be pretty much useless for me.
+- the data seems to be pretty much useless for me.
 I don't drive, and I have only been in Stavanger once in my life.
 The data seemed to be irrelevant for me in every way possible, which I hoped would mean the pressure for doing something "useful" would be minimal.

-:hatching_chick: the data has a lot of observations: 24 per day for 2 years across 9 different parking lots.
+- the data has a lot of observations: 24 per day for 2 years across 9 different parking lots.
 So I hoped this meant it had  potential when it came to plotting and finding (visual) patterns.

-:hatching_chick: I have no prior knowledge of Stavanger or where these parking lots are relative to the city center, airports, hotels, malls or other landmarks.
+- I have no prior knowledge of Stavanger or where these parking lots are relative to the city center, airports, hotels, malls or other landmarks.
 For example, I would assume a parking lot in the city center has more traffic than some remote parking lot, but I have no clue which lot in the data sets that falls into this category (if any).

-:hatching_chick: The data is fairly simple.
+- The data is fairly simple.
 I did not have to spend time reading up on domain-specific terms to find out what a column "really means".
 I could just go straight to the things I wanted to: exploration!

 I did not have any specific goal going into this project, but the outcomes ended up being: